oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 * Subtype name: sd-jwt+json
 * Required parameters: n/a
 * Optional parameters: n/a
-* Encoding considerations: binary; application/sd-jwt+json values are represented as a JSON Object; UTF-8 encoding SHOULD be employed for the JSON object.
+* Encoding considerations: binary; application/sd-jwt+json values are represented as a JSON Object.
 * Security considerations: See the Security Considerations section of [[ this specification ]], and [@!RFC7515].
 * Interoperability considerations: n/a
 * Published specification: [[ this specification ]]
-* Applications that use this media type: TBD
+* Applications that use this media type: Applications requiring selective disclosure of content protected by ETSI JAdES compliant signatures.
 * Fragment identifier considerations: n/a
 * Additional information:
     * Magic number(s): n/a